tozny/e3db-java/DEVELOPMENT.md

 on API level of the device, of course).
 The app is not intended to be used as an automated test, but as a tool for manual testing.

+Note that to run the app, you must publish the SDK locally

 Testing Single Methods
 ----